Reviews You Can Rely On

 Credit: Justin Simoni

 We also appreciate the adaptability of the double-wall designs that allow you to sleep under only mesh netting on perfect nights.
 And since they are primarily freestanding models, they often don't need soft ground to be successfully set up.
-If the weather looks clear, both the Nemo OSMO Hornet 1P and Nemo Hornet Elite OSMO UL 2P can be set up like this for bug-free stargazing.
-So can the Durston X-Mid 1P with an inexpensive add-on.
+If the weather looks clear, the Nemo OSMO Hornet 2P, as well as the Big Agnes Fly Creek UL1, can all be set up like this for bug-free stargazing.
+With an additional inexpensive add-on, the Durston X-Mid 1P can also pull off this trick.

 Ease of Set-Up

-No savvy backpacker will ever head out into the wilderness without first practicing setting up their shelter at home.
-With practice, almost all of these ultralight tents and shelters become easy to use.
-That said, being able to set up in less than a minute or two, alone, in gusting wind that often precedes inclement weather, may ultimately make a difference in your comfort level for the night, especially if the weather lingers for a while.
+No savvy backpacker will ever head out into the wilderness without first practicing setting up their shelter near home.
+With practice, almost all of these ultralight tents and shelters can be set up in just about five minutes.
+This isn't just for show: being able to set up a shelter quickly while alone, in gusting wind that often precedes inclement weather, may ultimately make a difference in your comfort level for the night, especially if this weather then lingers for a while.
 To decide these scores, we busted out a stopwatch and timed ourselves after a couple of practice rounds.
-We also took advantage of windy weather and practiced setup to see which were the easiest and which felt impossible.
+We also took advantage of windy weather and practiced setup to see which ones were the easiest and which felt almost impossible.

-With a more conventional tent pole design, both the Nemo OSMO Hornet 1P and Hornet Elite OSMO UL 2P are some of the easiest and fastest tents to set up, as the pole gives enough rigidity to set up semi-freestanding, making staking the necessary four corners a breeze.
-It also means that if a stake pops out in the middle of the night, you won't find your shelter fallen down and smothering you.
+Semi-freestanding tents score high for how easy they are to both set up, as well as making adjustments to exactly where you have placed them — the latter being a trick that trekking pole tents and tarps just can't pull off.
+The Nemo OSMO Hornet 2P is one of the easiest and fastest tents to set up, as the included pole gives enough rigidity to set up semi-freestanding, making staking only the necessary four corners a breeze.
+It also means that if a stake pops out in the middle of the night, you won't find your shelter fallen down, attempting to smother you.

-There's really nothing to setting up a semi-freestanding tent like the Hornet Elite OSMO UL 2P.
+There's really nothing to setting up the Big Agnes Fly Creek UL1!

 Credit: Justin Simoni